enzo-project/enzo-dev/doc/manual/source/parameters/initialization.rst

 ``TemperatureEnd`` (external)
     Do NOT change this parameter unless you know exactly what you are doing.
 Default: 1e8 ``ExternalBoundaryIO`` (external)
     not recommended for use at this point.
-Only works if compiled with oc-boundary-yes.
+Only works if compiled with ``ooc-boundary-yes``.
 Default: 0 ``ExternalBoundaryTypeIO`` (external)
     not recommended for use at this point.
 Default: 0 ``ExternalBoundaryValueIO`` (external)